-In 1997, Leasing operated 15 vehicle maintenance and service facilities, three of which were leased from the Company for a total of \$36,000.
-These leased facilities were located in Chesapeake, Virginia; Baltimore, Maryland; and Jacksonville, Florida.
-The Company purchases maintenance from Leasing on an as needed basis, which in 1997, totaled \$365,230.
-Old Dominion believes that the prices it pays for such services are lower than would be charged by unaffiliated third parties for the same quality work and intends to continue to purchase maintenance and service from Leasing, provided that its prices continue to be favorable to the Company.
+In 1998, Leasing operated 15 vehicle maintenance and service facilities, two of which were leased from the Company for a total of \$25,500.
+These leased facilities were located in Chesapeake, Virginia and Baltimore, Maryland.
+The Company purchases maintenance from Leasing on an as needed basis, which in 1998, totaled \$309,706.
+Old Dominion believes that the prices it pays for such services are lower than would be charged by unaffiliated third parties for the same quality of work and intends to continue to purchase maintenance and service from Leasing, provided that its prices continue to be favorable to the Company.

 On July 15, 1995, the Company renewed a lease for a service center facility in Greensboro, North Carolina, from an irrevocable trust created by Earl E. Congdon and John R. Congdon, for the benefit of their families.
 The Company accounts for this lease as an operating lease, which has a term of five years, expiring on July 14, 2000.
 The lease requires escalating annual payments ranging from \$29,000 per month in the first year to \$31,391 in the fifth year and requires the Company to maintain insurance, maintenance and repairs to the facility.
-The Company made payments totaling \$358,510 in 1997 under this lease.
-The trust is currently negotiating the purchase of additional land adjacent to the property.
+The Company made payments totaling \$365,680 in 1998 under this lease.
+The trust has entered into a contract to purchase an additional 20 acres of land adjacent to the property, subject to certain contingencies.
+The Company's Board of Directors, after review by the Audit Committee, has authorized the Company to lend the trust the sum of \$380,000 to purchase the land at 7.5% interest to be repaid and amortized in monthly installments over ten years.
 Upon completion of the land purchase, the Company plans to construct and extend additional dock facilities from the existing structure, which will be treated as a leasehold improvement.
-Prior to the land purchase and subsequent construction, it is anticipated that the existing lease will be re-negotiated for a longer term; however, the final details of the structure of this transaction have not been determined.
+Prior to the land purchase and subsequent construction, it is anticipated that the existing lease will be renegotiated for a longer term; however, the final details of the structure of this transaction have not been determined.
 The expansion of the Greensboro facility will accommodate the need for additional capacity that has resulted from growth in business levels.
-The expansion will also allow the Company to consolidate operations in the immediate area surrounding Greensboro into one facility from the two separate facilities currently operated, which should result in an increase in productivity and efficiency.
+This need is illustrated by the Company's opening of a 60 door service center facility in nearby High Point, NC in January, 1998.
+The Greensboro expansion will allow the Company to consolidate the High Point service center with the enlarged Greensboro facility and thus eliminate a two-facility operation.
+It is anticipated that this will result in an increase in productivity and efficiency.

 The Company is a party to certain split dollar life insurance policies, of which certain members of the families of Earl E. Congdon and John R. Congdon are designated beneficiaries.
-See Note (2) under the Summary Compensation Table, above.
+See Note (2), under the Summary Compensation Table, on page 9 of this proxy statement.